This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 See spec.md, Section 7.

 AFPS manifests are extensible.
 Unknown fields are preserved by consumers rather than rejected.
-When adding custom fields to a manifest or nested object, producers should use the x- prefix to avoid collisions with future specification fields:
+When adding custom fields, producers place them inside a top-level _meta object, keyed by a reverse-DNS namespace:

 {